+Our objective is to become the world’s leading international bank.
 Our strategy is aligned to two long-term trends:

 Based on these long-term trends and our competitive position, our strategy has two parts: